 A lot of people plug in an extension cord and just walk away from it to complete other tasks, but this is a hazard.
 Don’t leave extension cords unattended.
 Keep an eye on them as well as the items that are plugged into the outlet.

-Extension cords can be convenient for those who need an additional power source to plug in something on a temporary basis.
-However, it’s imperative that they be used correctly in order to keep a disastrous or deadly situation from occurring.
+Extension cords can be convenient for those who need an additional power source to plug in something temporarily.
+However, they must be used correctly to keep a disastrous or deadly situation from occurring.

 Christian Brothers Air Conditioning Plumbing Electrical can answer any questions that consumers in Glendale, AZ, and the Phoenix metro area have about using extension cords, and we provide a variety of other services as well.
 These services include things like electrical and plumbing repair and air conditioning maintenance.
 Contact us today to learn more about all of the different types of services that we have to offer.